 A Beloved Doting Paternal Figure

 Uncle Philip started out as a gross fratty dudeboy who stalked after Christie’s mother in Dawn.
-Now he’s full-blown insane:
+Now he’s a full-blown CREEPSHOW:

 He smiles softly, his eyes two pools of tenderness, and then he kissed my forehead.
 “Poor, poor Christie,” he said, stroking my hair.